joshcanhelp/oauth-grants-in-php/README.md

-# OAuth Grant in PHP
+# OAuth Grants in PHP

 OAuth grants implemented and explained in PHP.